margherita-lampani/EDBM-CME-travel-time-prediction/README.md

 (https://iopscience.iop.org/article/10.3847/1538-4357/ace62d/meta), derived from CELIAS measurements.
 These values are used to classify CME events into different EDBM regimes.

+The list of the 41 events studied in the Cross-wind (↘) case is reported in the following table.

 <div style="overflow-x: auto;">

 <table>